ShahriarAHaque/ePortfolio/README.md

 2. Show confidence and skills in oral communications and presentations
 - Add evidence here.
 3. Work effectively as part of a team
-- Add evidence here.
+- - Cowrote a [Summary](MobWriting.docx) for Proffessional Communications Skills course.
 4. Communicate effectively in a professional context
 - Add evidence here.
 5. Define and demonstrate conflict management and resolution strategies.
 - Add evidence here.
-- - Cowrote a [specification](MobWriting.docx) for systems analysis course.